AI in Marketing: Tools, Strategies & Best Practices 2026

 Competitive analysis with AI

-Austria and the EU have strict data protection regulations.
-Anyone using AI in marketing must know and comply with these rules.
+Austria and the EU have strict data protection rules.
+Anyone using AI in marketing must know and follow these rules.

 GDPR basic rules for AI in marketing